|

 National Equine Anti-Doping and Controlled Medication rules (BEFAR).
 The rules, which closely mirror the FEI Regulations, affect all BEF Member

-Bodies in FEI disciplines and are incorporated into their rules.
 The system provides for an increasing number of anti-doping tests across

 the disciplines and all affiliated members should expect their horse to be tested, whether they are competing at

-grassroots level or at a National Championship.
-Failure to comply will incur significant penalties !
 The Equine Anti-Doping and Controlled Medication Rules for international

 competitors remain unchanged.
 Now that the FEI disciplines have introduced these rules, the prohibited substances,